 Our brokers were able to renew all but one of the original tenants (the one that shut down its Austin office entirely), despite increased rental rates, by educating the tenants about the current market conditions, as well as highlighting the recent renovations and elevating the status of the project.

 Managing Tenant Downsizing Through Disposition

 In 2017, AQUILA helped to facilitate the sale of the property from DivcoWest to a partnership between Vanderbilt Partners and True North Management Group.

-At the same time, BMC was marketing its entire remaining space of approximately 70,000 sf for sublease.
+At the same time, BMC was marketing its entire remaining space of approximately 70,000 square feet for sublease.
 It was especially important to maintain momentum in the project while DivcoWest was looking to sell the property, so AQUILA went to work to find the best solution for the vacancy.

-While there were a number of companies interested in taking portions of the BMC suite, there wasn’t a tenant willing to take the entire 35,000-sf floor.
-With multiple groups, the new ownership would have had to add a multi-tenant corridor which would add a significant cost.
+While there were a number of companies interested in taking portions of the BMC suite, there wasn’t a tenant willing to take the entire 35,000-square-foot floor.
+With multiple groups, the new owner would have had to add a multi-tenant corridor which would add a significant cost.

 Shortly after the completion of the sale, AQUILA was able to prevent BMC from leaving the property by leveraging our relationship with their brokerage team and savvy negotiations.
 We allowed BMC to renegotiate its lease, allowing them to downsize to half of its existing space, while extending the lease for an additional five years.

 Further, we were able to quickly fill the space BMC gave back and avoid any downtime by identifying and securing the high-credit tenant, Alcatel-Lucent owned by Nokia, to take the remaining half of the BMC suite on a long-term basis

 The Campus at Arboretum is now 100% leased, and Vanderbilt has retained AQUILA to lease and market the property.